tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 * What sort of institutions would you hold to the standard of using good cryptography?

  **Answer**: Banks, exchanges, financial institutions.

  **Answer**: Messaging platforms, payment systems.

 * What are some risks that could exist if an encryption algorithm is broken?

-  **Answer**: A data breach could occur, private information could be exposed.
+ **Answer**: A data breach could occur; private information could be exposed.

 * What about a hashing algorithm?

-  **Answer**: Using that algorithm for data integrity would no longer be secure, since each hash is no longer unique to the data.
+ **Answer**: Using that algorithm for data integrity would no longer be secure since each hash is no longer unique to the data.

 Now elucidate that while you expect these services to be using good cryptography, practically every application benefits from having it.
 By using good cryptography, a more robust and secure internet can exist.

-Remind students that practically all of the hacks you hear about in the news are from misconfigured or lack of cryptography, so it is very important to integrate it throughout their lives in order to protect their data and identity.
+Remind students that practically all of the hacks you hear about in the news are from misconfigured or lack of cryptography, so it is crucial to integrate it throughout their lives to protect their data and identity.

 Answer any questions before moving on.